Live Riverside County Listings

 Kiri Suykry

-A licensed California real estate broker who represents foreclosure and short sale buyers with patience, thorough documentation, and candid professional guidance.
+A licensed California real estate broker who represents Riverside County foreclosure and short sale buyers — plus homeowners in hardship — with patience, thorough documentation, and candid professional guidance.

-Kiri Suykry is a licensed California real estate broker with Keller Williams Huntington Beach, representing buyers across Riverside County.
-He handles foreclosure and short sale transactions from Riverside to Temecula, from Corona and Murrieta to the desert-resort communities of Palm Springs, Palm Desert, La Quinta, and Indio — with a compliance-first, buyer-first approach coordinated with your loan officer, escrow, title, and, where appropriate, your attorney.
+Kiri Suykry is a licensed California real estate broker with Keller Williams Huntington Beach, representing buyers and sellers across every Riverside County submarket.
+He handles foreclosure and short sale transactions from Corona and Norco to Temecula and Murrieta, from Riverside city and Moreno Valley to Hemet and San Jacinto, and across every Coachella Valley resort community from Palm Springs to Palm Desert, La Quinta, Rancho Mirage, Indian Wells, and Indio — with a compliance-first, buyer-first approach coordinated with your loan officer, escrow, title, and, where appropriate, your attorney.

 An initial consultation is complimentary, private, and time-efficient.
-Whether you are actively bidding, monitoring the market, or evaluating whether a specific Riverside County foreclosure or short sale represents a genuine opportunity, Kiri will provide a candid assessment of what is realistic and what is not — with no sales pressure and no additional service pitches.
+Whether you are actively bidding, monitoring the market, considering a short sale on your own home, evaluating whether a specific Riverside County foreclosure represents a genuine opportunity, or looking at Coachella Valley short-term rental economics, Kiri will provide a candid assessment of what is realistic and what is not — with no sales pressure and no additional service pitches.

 Licensed Broker